pupil-labs/pupil-docs/developer-docs/plugin-guide.md

 ```

 #### Background Tasks
 All plugins run within the world process.
 Doing heavy calculations within any of the periodically called `Plugin` methods (e.g. `recent_events`) can result in poor performance of the application.
-It is recommended to do any heavy calculations within a separate subprocess - (multi-threading brings its own problems in Python)[http://python-notes.curiousefficiency.org/en/latest/python3/multicore_python.html].
+It is recommended to do any heavy calculations within a separate subprocess - [multi-threading brings its own problems in Python](http://python-notes.curiousefficiency.org/en/latest/python3/multicore_python.html).
 We created the `Task_Proxy` to simplify this procedure.
 It is initialized with a generator which will be executed in a subprocess.
 The generator's results will automatically be piped to the main thread where the plugin can fetch them.

 ```python
 from plugin import Plugin